DCC-EX/dcc-ex.github.io/docsrc/about/rewrite.rst

 DCC++ EX is all new!
 --------------------

-While we made minor changes to the original DCC++ "Classic", all new development is going forward with DCC++ EX.
+While we made minor changes to the original DCC++ "BaseStation-Classic", all new development is going forward with DCC++ EX.
 At first, we expanded features, added functionality and fixed bugs by working from the existing code base.
 The first release of DCC++ will be familiar to any of you who played with the code.
 However, we want to stress that the next release, the one that is in Beta testing now, is a complete re-write from the ground up.

 What's different?
 -----------------